 If Haley prevails, she would be the first woman and first Asian American to win the GOP nomination for president, adding to the list of firsts she has already achieved: South Carolina’s first woman governor and the first Indian American to serve in a statewide office there.
 She’s currently third, regularly polling about 50 percentage points behind Trump.

 Right-wing activist Vivek Ramaswamy

 The son of Indian immigrants, a former biotech founder, and author of the New York Times bestseller Woke, Inc., Ramaswamy made his name railing against socially responsible investing on cable news shows.
 Over the past few years, he’s been dubbed “the CEO of Anti-Woke, Inc.” by the New Yorker and has come out with a second book, Nation of Victims: Identity Politics, the Death of Merit and the Path Back to Excellence.
-Recently, he’s promoted a pledge to pardon Trump if he’s elected president.
+Throughout his campaign, he’s promoted a pledge to pardon Trump if he’s elected president.

 In his announcement video, he staked his candidacy on combating the “woke left” and what he referred to as “new secular religions like Covidism, climatism, and gender ideology.”